Join the people who believe the world needs women’s world-changing leadership

 My work, therefore, includes being Founder of the House of Power, Host of The Power Table podcast, convener of The Sovereignty Circle, co-chair of the Montserrat Conference, and editor of Wisdom, Folly and Fabulous Shoes.

-I am also a sailor, dancer, hiker, fashion enthusiast and shoe devotee who utilises every aspect of my life and experiences
+I am also a sailor, dancer, hiker, fashion enthusiast and shoe devotee who fully utilises every aspect of my life and experiences in the work that I do.

 I know that when women lead, societies flourish.